Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news

+1 July 2025: Version 2.2.1 released.
+Minor enhancements and error corrections.
+Excluded leg details now shown in info dialog.
+Events with courses and results but no splits (Sprintelope type) now allow drawing and replay.

 14 June 2025: Version 2.2.0 released.
 The main change is the new speed analysis functionality that has been added to the performance analysis tabs.

 26 September 2024: Version 2.1 released as the main branch.
 This is the latest update of what has been running on routegadget.co.uk for the past year.